St Emeric of Hungary Church, Čimhová: Organ

+In 2025, Slovak organ manufacturer Dielňa Bies delivered a new organ with 14 stops, two manuals and a pedal.
+The 1818 case was restored, regaining its original blue color and faux-marble surface.
+The manufacturer also reintroduced the aperture in the base of the case, an original solution of Pažický organs that allowed for visual contact with the service, meanwhile the organist was seated behind the console from the rear side of the case.
+A second 'Hinterpositiv' case was added, which houses second manual and pedal.

 In popular culture

 In 1966, movie Živý Bič directed by Martin Ťapák (based on wartime novel by Milo Urban) was produced in at various locations in Orava region, and St Emeric church served to portray Ráztoky church.